greenelab/deep-review/sections/04_study.md

 single protein.

 Taken together, *ab initio* folding is becoming much easier with the advent of direct evolutionary coupling analysis and deep learning techniques.
-We believe it is still possible to further improve contact prediction for proteins with fewer than 1000 homologs by studying new deep network architectures.
-However, it is unclear whether there is an effective way to use deep learning to improve prediction for proteins with almost no sequence homologs.
+We expect further improvements in contact prediction for proteins with fewer than 1000 homologs by studying new deep network architectures.
+However, it is unclear if there is an effective way to use deep learning to improve prediction for proteins with few or no sequence homologs.
 Finally, the deep learning methods summarized above also apply to interfacial contact prediction for protein complexes but may be less effective since on average protein complexes have fewer sequence homologs.